Lending to UK businesses is only a few steps away!

 |Estimated annual bad debt %||0.6%||1.5%||2.3%||3.3%||5.0%||2.3%|

-Below is the latest distribution of net returns for investors by different levels of diversification: for those lending to at least 100, 50 and 10 businesses with a maximum of 1%, 2% and 10% of their lending to any one business, respectively.
-71% of investors that are lending to at least 100 businesses (with a maximum exposure of 1% of their total lending to any one business) have earned more than 6% net per year.* The returns shown are based on the ~19,700 investors who have been lending for at least 180 days (75% of all active investors) and have been at the stated level of diversification for at least 75% of the days they have been lending for.
+Below is the latest distribution of returns for investors by different levels of diversification: for those lending to at least 100, 50 and 10 businesses with a maximum of 1%, 2% and 10% of their lending to any one business, respectively.
+71% of investors that are lending to at least 100 businesses (with a maximum exposure of 1% of their total lending to any one business) have earned more than 6% average return after fees and bad debts per year*.
+Past performance is not necessarily a guide to future performance.
+This data is correct as at 19 February 2014.* The returns shown are based on the ~19,700 investors who have been lending for at least 180 days (75% of all active investors) and have been at the stated level of diversification for at least 75% of the days they have been lending for.
+It includes all earnings and is calculated after fees and bad debt but before tax.
+Investment through Funding Circle involves lending to small and medium sized businesses so your investment can go down as well as up.
+Remember, past returns are not necessarily a guide to future returns.
 Data correct as of 19 February 2014.

 The table below shows the current performance of all loans at Funding Circle.
 This data is updated daily.